Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 It is important to note that the revaluation process in itself does not mean more taxes; that is, property values are adjusted to reflect current market conditions throughout the village, leading to a more equitable distribution of taxes based on the current market value of each property.

-Property owners should expect to receive a notice of their 2019 assessment in early June 2019.
+Property owners should expect to receive a notice of their 2019 assessment in late June 2019.
 The value on that notice is intended to represent the full market value of that property as of January 1, 2019, as indicated by comparable sales in the village and will include instructions on how to contact the assessor’s office in order to discuss the 2019 assessment if desired, as well as the dates for the Open Book and Board of Review.

 The “Open Book” period is the time owners may informally discuss the 2019 value with representatives of Tyler Technologies if they are in disagreement with the value or have general questions.
 The Board of Review is a formal appeal process that operates similar to a court and property owners must prove by way of evidence and testimony that the assessment is incorrect when appealing an assessment to the Board of Review.